jnarowski/flutter_sandbox/instructions/AILogging.md

 The user can ask the app information from the logs using app intents and Apple shortcuts to help them understand how the day is going.

 #### Examples

 - When did Oliver eat last?
 - How much did he eat today?
 - What was the last medicine he had?

 ### Logging in app

 The user will be able to open a modal and use voice (or type) which will use the logging llm service and system prompt to turn this into a log.

-- We will need a voice service to handle voice to text
+- Create `core/services/voice_service.dart` which will leverage speech_to_text to listen to the user and convert it to text.
 - The voice to text should start listening when the modal is opened
 - When the modal is closed the service should stop voice to text and clean it up
-- We need a service singleton that governs starting and stopping the voice to text
 - The user will see voice text in an input and also the expected structured output as a preview.
 It will update when the user presses generate button